3DStreet/3dstreet-docs/blog/2023-12-15-mozilla-hubs-and-3dstreet.md

 #### Create cluster in GCP
 `gcloud container clusters create <YOUR_DESIRED_NAMESPACE> --zone=<YOUR_DESIRED_ZONE>`

-zone: us-central-1
-namespace: hubs-test-cluser
+For this example project I'm using zone: "us-central1" and namespace: "hubs-test-cluster"

 `gcloud container clusters create hubs-test-cluster --zone us-central1`

 #### Deploy to newly created cluster with custom settings
 After editing render_hcce.sh to place appropriate environment variables like your Hub domain, email and Namespace:

 `bash render_hcce.sh && kubectl apply -f hcce.yaml`

-Then wait until you get an "External IP" from this command.
+Then wait until you get an "External IP" from this command:

 `kubectl -n hubs-test-cluster get svc lb`

+And wait until all 11 pods are ready from this command:

+`kubectl get deployment -n hubs-test-cluster`

 Use the External IP to set as A record for all 4 domains in DNS Zone: domain, assets.domain, stream.domain, cors.domain.

 Then run the script to setup certificates for the domains after placing appropriate environment variables:

 `bash cbb.sh`

 You should be able to access your Hubs server on a web browser and see no certificate warnings at this stage.
 Now you can begin customizing your admin settings, the Hubs client, and other exciting ideas that come to mind.

 #### "Pausing" the cluster
-Evidently K8S doesn't have the concept of "pausing" a cluster, but instead you can scale it down with this command: kubectl scale --replicas=0 -f hcce.yaml kubectl scale --replicas=1 -f hcce.yaml
+Evidently K8S doesn't have the concept of "pausing" a cluster, but instead you can scale it down with this command:

+`kubectl scale --replicas=0 -f hcce.yaml`

+`kubectl scale --replicas=1 -f hcce.yaml`

 #### Deleting the cluster
 `gcloud container clusters delete hubs-test-cluster --region=us-central1`